AzrielOdin/FakioLegacy/README.md

 ## 🛠️ Tech Stack

-Fakio Legacy is built using modern Android development practices:
+Fakio Legacy is built using Android development practices:

 - **MVVM Architecture** with LiveData and ViewModels
 - **Material Design Components** including CoordinatorLayout and CollapsingToolbarLayout